Nem chua: Outside Vietnam

 In France and Belgium, nem chua is frequently found on the market because it corresponds to the food tastes of people from the South, the majority among the Vietnamese diaspora.
 Nem chua are sold in Asian stores in the form of small square packets, wrapped in pink paper, in nets of 10 pieces, or in the form of a large sausage of 200 g in plastic.
 There are two dates that correspond to the maturation of meat (start and end dates).
 They are consumed between the two dates, often as an apéritif, accompanied by beer.
 Package inserts in Europe recommend consuming the product cooked.

+In Thailand, there is a similar fermented pork product called naem (แหนม, /th/), which also has a similar pronunciation.

 Health risk

 Health authorities warn of the risk of contamination by pathogenic bacteria in poorly controlled fermentations.
 It also sometimes happens that the acidity developed in the meat attacks the aluminium foil packaging.
 This problem does not arise with plastic-wrapped versions.

 Nem chua are usually accompanied by a leaflet saying that the bites must be kept in the refrigerator and cooked for at least 20 minutes.